Nishant-172-bot/Physics-Engine-Simulator/README.md

+#PHYSICS-ENGINE-SIMULATOR
-# Used SFML as external library to create a physics engine simulating physical phenomena like gravity, viscosity, inelastic collision an projectile motion.
+Used SFML as external library to create a physics engine simulating physical phenomena like gravity, viscosity, inelastic collision an projectile motion.